asmodeus812/elearning/java-se-study/java-ocp/10-java-nio1-fundamentals.md

         // offset in the file
         LOGGER.logInfo("wrote #" + writeLen + "B for page #" + i + " at offset " + off);
     }
-    memoryMappedBuffer.force(); // best-effort flush of just what we changed, basically we do `fsync` }
+    memoryMappedBuffer.force(); // best-effort flush of just what we changed, basically that does a basic `fsync` call }
 ```